Fresh

 Sweetly-delicate and brushed the colour of cotton candy.

-Nodding violets and rose petals, still warm from the sun.
+Nodding violets, and rose petals still warm from the sun.

 Boysenberry; toyish, like candy.

-In a luscious parade of purple ripple.
+A parade of purple ripple.

 Over old wooden fences.
-By gravel tracks.

 Blackberries.